Terms and Conditions

 1.Acceptance of Terms

-- By signing this agreement and checking into our Inn, you agree to comply with and be bound by the following terms and conditions.
+• By signing this agreement, booking a stay, or checking into the Inn, you agree to comply with and be bound by these Terms and Conditions, our Property Policies, and any check-in agreement applicable to your stay.
 Please read them carefully.

 2. Check-In and Check-Out